TradeWpower AS · Lillehammer, Norway

 Seasonal Forecasting

-Winter cold risk and summer heat probability.
-Tailored outlooks for power and gas hedging.
+Winter cold risk and summer heat probability assessments.
+Tailored outlooks for power and gas hedging horizons, integrating teleconnection indices and long-range atmospheric signals.

 Extreme Event Analysis

-Identify weather conditions creating supply-demand stress across power, gas, and LNG simultaneously.
+Identification of weather conditions creating simultaneous supply-demand stress across power, gas, and LNG markets.
+Compound event risk assessment for portfolio stress-testing.

 Cross-Border Dynamics

-How weather in one region affects prices in another.
-Nordic-German-French interconnection flows.
+Analysis of how weather in one region affects prices in another.
+Nordic-German-French interconnection flow modelling under different weather regime scenarios.

 Climate Trend Analysis

-Long-term shifts in blocking frequency, storm tracks, and seasonal patterns for strategic planning.
+Long-term shifts in blocking frequency, storm tracks, and seasonal patterns for strategic planning and hedging framework development.

 Real-Time Alerts